airballoon/nightmare-mooc/README.md

 nightmare-speiyou
 =================

-a crawler plugin for speiyou.com use phantomjs and nightware.
+a crawler plugin using phantomjs and nightware.

 ```bash
 npm install